©, ® or ™

 What you can do is make a clear statement of the copying status of your images on your website.

 Maybe you don't mind if people do copy your pictures but you might mind some of the uses they then put them to.
 The answer is to make a copyright statement and then lay out the conditions for use.
+The Redhall website states that our images may be used if,

 This site has an overall copyright statement on the © page and then the Cardiocrinum and Sorbus sections have their own statements of use for those who go directly to these pages.
 Basically we're happy for you to use our images provided that you acknowledge their source, don't use them to sell things and give us a link!